 Image copyright standards

-Buying the right type of image copyright
+Buy the right type of licence.

-- ii. buying usage rates based on a certain number of page impressions
+- be based on page impressions

 Using images of people